What is Senior Wellness?

 Each type of exercise is different and has different benefits.
 Your goal should be:

-- Aim for 2.5 hours week of moderate aerobic activities.
-Start slowly in ten minute increments and build up to 30 minutes per day.
+- Aim for 2.5 hours a week of moderate aerobic activities.
+Start slowly in 10 minute increments and build up to 30 minutes per day.

 - Do strengthening activities two days a week.